History, tourist information, and nearby accommodation

-The island of Iona was settled long before Columba arrived in 563 AD.
-There is a Bronze age burial mound, and evidence of an Iron Age hillfort.
-The Iron Age inhabitants also built the Vallum, or earthwork enclosure, that surround the site of Columba's 6th century monastery.
+The island of Iona was settled long before Columba arrived in AD 563.
+There is a Bronze Age burial mound, and evidence of an Iron Age hillfort.
+The Iron Age inhabitants also built the Vallum, or earthwork enclosure, that surround the site of Columba's 6th-century monastery.

 Columba came to Iona from Dal Riata, the ancient Gaelic realm that took in much of what is now western Scotland.
 He arrived with a dozen followers, landing at Columba's Bay on the island's southern tip.
 About 50 cairns stand on one of the two beaches on the shore of the bay, probably erected by medieval pilgrims emulating Columba.

 The Golden Age

 Columba set up a monastic community with his followers, with a church, guesthouse, sleeping quarters, workshops, gardens, and a scriptorium.
 It was in the monastic scriptorium that the famous illuminated manuscript known as the Book of Kells was produced around AD 800.
 Columba also set up a small writing hut on the hill above the church.

 The most obvious remnant of this first abbey is the high ditch, or vallum, that is still visible in sections around the abbey site.
 Much of what we know about the abbey and Columba's life there comes from his biographer, Abbot Admomnan, who wrote in the late 7th century.

 St Columba's monastery quickly gained a reputation, not just as a centre of Christianity, but as an artistic and intellectual centre.
 People journeyed from across Europe to visit Iona, but at the same time, Columba and his followers travelled throughout the Scottish Highlands, spreading Christianity among the Pictish inhabitants.